smol-ai/ainews-web-2025/src/content/issues/25-02-04-ainews-how-to-scale-your-model-by-deepmind.md

 date: '2025-02-05T06:59:23.438232Z'
 original_slug: ainews-how-to-scale-your-model-by-deepmind
 description: >-
-  AI news from February 3-4, 2025, covers model scaling, new research papers, AI tools, and platform updates.
-Highlights include a textbook on model scaling, new models and methods in robotics and LLMs, bias studies, and the launch of Hugging Face's AI app store.
+  **Researchers at Google DeepMind (GDM)** released a comprehensive "little textbook" titled **"How To Scale Your Model"** covering modern Transformer architectures, inference optimizations beyond O(N^2) attention, and high-performance computing concepts like rooflines.
+The resource includes practical problems and real-time comment engagement.
+On AI Twitter, several key updates include the open-sourced humanoid robotics model **ASAP** inspired by athletes like **Cristiano Ronaldo**, **LeBron James**, and **Kobe Bryant**;
+  a new paper on **Mixture-of-Agents** proposing the **Self-MoA** method for improved LLM output aggregation; training of reasoning LLMs using the **GRPO algorithm** from **DeepSeek** demonstrated on **Qwen 0.5**; findings on bias in LLMs used as judges highlighting the need for multiple independent evaluations; and the release of **mlx-rs**, a Rust library for machine learning with examples including **Mistral** text generation.
+Additionally, **Hugging Face** launched an AI app store featuring over **400,000 apps** with 2,000 new daily additions and 2.5 million weekly visits, enabling AI-powered app search and categorization.
 companies:
-  - gdm
-  - jax-ml
+  - google-deepmind
   - deepseek
-  - hugging face
+  - hugging-face
 models:
-  - gemini
   - qwen-0.5
 topics:
-  - model-scaling
   - transformers
   - inference
-  - roofline
+  - high-performance-computing
-  - humanoid-robotics
+  - robotics
   - sim2real
+  - mixture-of-experts
+  - reinforcement-learning
+  - bias-mitigation
+  - rust
+  - text-generation
+  - open-source
+people:
+  - omarsar0
+  - drjimfan
-  - mixture-of-agents
+  - tairanhe99
-  - self-moa
+  - guanyashi
-  - llm-training
+  - lioronai
-  - bias-in-llms
+  - _philschmid
-  - rust-machine-learning
+  - awnihannun
-  - ai-platforms
+  - clementdelangue
 ---